krgross/bma590-course-notes/docs/06-HierarchicalModels.md

 ### Adding a beach-level covariate

-Finally, we consider the effect of exposure, a beach-level covariate.
+Now consider the effect of exposure, a beach-level covariate.
 Exposure is coded in the data set as a numerical predictor.
 However, there are only three unique values: 8, 10, and 11 (and only one beach has exposure level 8).
 We will follow Zuur et al.\ (2009) in treating exposure as a binary predictor, grouping the beaches with exposure levels 8 and 10 together as low exposure beaches.

 ``` r